harperreed/bounce-house/README.md

 - `bounce.py`: The main Python script that handles the domain bouncing logic. 🐍
 - `fly.toml`: Configuration file for deploying the application on Fly.io. ☁️
 - `requirements.txt`: Lists the Python dependencies required to run the application. 📜
+- `config.py`: Contains configuration variables for the application. ⚙️
+- `test_bounce.py`: Contains unit tests for the application. 🧪

 ## How It Works 🤔